jmhmccr/duktape/doc/duk-config.rst

 utility combines the preparation of a ``duk_config.h`` header and Duktape source files; it accepts the same command line options as genconfig.py (and more).  **Since Duktape 2.0 ``tools/configure.py`` is the recommended tool to create both a config header and prepared Duktape sources for build**.
-This document describes genconfig.py usage but you should normally use configure.py wherever genconfig.py is used.

 The ``DUK_VERSION`` define is available for duk_config.h, so that application configuration snippets can react to Duktape version if necessary (e.g. enable